 Document 2 (required): A Signed Georgia Vessel Registration Application

 If a vessel is registered online, the online process allows for electronic agreement without requiring a signed application.
-If the registration is done by phone, an already completed registration application is available from your online account to verify the application electronically or obtain a pre-printed application for signature.
+If the registration is done by phone, you may visit your online account to verify the application electronically or obtain a pre-printed application for signature.
 You may also request the Service Desk send you a physical application for signature.

 Document 3 (may be required): GA Vessels with Paper Title, Brand New Vessels, Out-of-State Vessels, and Homemade Vessels require additional documents: